AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    library unit elaboration; or at least that's one way to view it.
 For example such an object can be accessed from within the elaboration code of its immediately enclosing package.
-On the other hand, it could not be accessed from within a subprogram that is declared neither within the task or protected unit in question, nor within a block statement within the statement list of the body of the immediately enclosing package.]
+On the other hand, it could not be accessed from within a subprogram unless the subprogram is declared within either the task unit body in question (in the task case) or within the statement list of the body of the immediately enclosing package (in either the task or the protected case).]

 .. _tu-tasks_and_synchronization-03: